2021 SPRING LEGISLATIVE SESSION SUMMARY

 Also included in the bill are provisions affecting 9-1-1 call systems that include mandated upgrades, allowable surcharges and sources of funding and new training standards.

 The bill amends the Prevailing Wage Act to include within the definition of “public works” construction projects performed by third parties in public rights-of-way and construction projects that exceed 15 aggregate miles of new fiber optic cable.
-The bill was approved by both chambers and will next be considered by the Governor.
+The bill was approved by both chambers.

 Governor Pritzker signed the bill into law as P.A.
 102-0009.